Get Life Insurance to Pass Generational Wealth to Your Heirs

 The downside of a whole life policy is you may not get as much coverage as a term life policy.

-Though there are exceptions, particularly if you agree to a medical exam.
+There are exceptions, particularly if you agree to a medical exam.

 Whole life also tends to be more expensive than term life.